Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Literature Review

 \section{Literature Review}

 Bias in machine learning can be classified in various ways.
 Pagano~\etal~\cite{pagano2023bias} introduced three types of bias: pre-existing bias, technical bias, and emergent bias.
-Mehrabi~\etal~\cite{mehrabi2021survey} provided a broader taxonomy including historical, representation, measurement, aggregation, and evaluation biases.
-Understanding the sources of bias is essential for effectively addressing its challenges.
-Bias can originate from both datasets and models.
-Factors such as data collection, cultural interpretation, annotation process, model architecture, objective functions, and evaluation methodologies are among the primary sources of bias.
+Mehrabi~\etal~\cite{mehrabi2021survey} provided a broader taxonomy includes historical, representation, measurement, aggregation, and evaluation biases.
+Understanding the sources of bias is essential to effectively address its challenges.
+Bias in FER can originate from the datasets, the models used for learning, the evaluation protocols, and the deployment conditions.
+The primary sources of bias in FER include imbalanced demographic representation, data collection and sampling artifacts, cultural variation in expression, subjectivity in the annotation process, limitations in model architectures and objective functions, shortcomings in evaluation methodologies, and deployment-related domain shifts.
 Developing fair and unbiased deep methods for FER potentially ensures equitable treatment across diverse demographic groups~\cite{amigo2023mitigating}.
 Thus, dealing with bias in FER has recently raised attention from researchers.
 In the following, we review recent studies on bias in FER datasets and models.